AbdullahBinAfif/CrossDomain-Energy-Forecasting/README.md

 # Cross-Domain Energy Forecasting
-**A Transfer Learning Approach for Data-Scarce Building Environments**
+**Domain Similarity Versus Data Volume in XGBoost Warm-Start Transfer Learning**

 [![Python 3.10+](https://img.shields.io/badge/python-3.10+-blue.svg)](https://www.python.org/downloads/)
 [![XGBoost](https://img.shields.io/badge/XGBoost-1.7+-orange.svg)](https://xgboost.readthedocs.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 > **Official repository for *Cross-Domain Energy Forecasting*.:**
-> This project implements an XGBoost Transfer Learning pipeline to mitigate domain shift and data scarcity in building energy prediction.
+> This project empirically tests whether an XGBoost warm-start transfer learning pipeline can address domain shift and data scarcity in building energy prediction — and investigates why it does not.
 ---

 ## 1. Project Abstract

 The building sector accounts for a substantial proportion of global energy consumption.
-Accurate, high-resolution forecasting is a foundational requirement for smart grid optimization.
+Accurate, high-resolution forecasting is a foundational requirement for smart grid optimisation.
 However, traditional predictive frameworks exhibit a pronounced vulnerability to **domain shift**; they require extensive historical datasets to maintain accuracy.
-When deployed in "data-scarce" environments (e.g., newly commissioned facilities or buildings transitioning to 24/7 continuous operation), these models frequently fail to generalize.
+When deployed in "data-scarce" environments (e.g., newly commissioned facilities or buildings with unusual operational schedules), these models frequently fail to generalise.

-This research investigates the application of **Transfer Learning (TL)** to mitigate these limitations.
-Utilizing an Extreme Gradient Boosting (XGBoost) architecture, this project empirically evaluates the transfer of foundational thermodynamic and temporal feature weights from a highly structured, data-abundant source domain (**Educational facilities**) to a complex, continuous-operation target domain (**Healthcare facilities**), successfully reducing predictive error using only a fractional subset of target data.
+This research investigates whether **Transfer Learning (TL)** can mitigate this limitation, using an XGBoost warm-start mechanism to adapt a model trained on a data-rich source domain (**Education-sector buildings**) to two data-scarce target domains: **Healthcare** (continuous 24/7 operation, operationally dissimilar to the source) and **Office** (weekday-dominant, operationally similar to the source).

+Contrary to the initial hypothesis, this project finds that warm-start transfer consistently **underperformed** a model trained from scratch on the same limited target data — a pattern of **negative transfer**.
+Critically, the severity of this effect was not uniform: it scaled directly with the operational dissimilarity between source and target, confirmed through paired statistical testing.
+This suggests that source- target domain similarity, rather than target data volume, is the primary factor governing transfer learning outcomes in this setting.
 ---

 ## 2. Dataset Access (ASHRAE Great Energy Predictor III)
-Due to GitHub's file size limitations, the ~2.6 GB raw dataset is not hosted in this repository.
+Due to GitHub's file size limitations, the ~3 GB raw dataset is not hosted in this repository.
 To reproduce this experiment, you must download the dataset directly from Kaggle.

 1. Navigate to the [ASHRAE - Great Energy Predictor III Kaggle Competition](https://www.kaggle.com/c/ashrae-energy-prediction/data).
 2. Download the following files: